Summarize this article with:

 Pros:

-• Supports 500+ models both LLMs and Expert Models
+- Supports 500+ models both LLMs and Expert Models

-• Fallback and provider comparison tools
+- Fallback and provider comparison tools

-• Cost and performance monitorin
+- Cost and performance monitoring

 Best For: Teams that need to combine LLMs with other AI capabilities in production, such as OCR, translation, speech, moderation, or automated workflows, rather than only routing between chat models.
+Also for European companies and startups that cannot route data through US infrastructure without legal review.

 Pricing: Pay-as-you-go pricing with no subscription required.
 For the self-serve AI API Gateway, Eden AI charges a small platform fee.